 Most people fill a bag, tie it shut, and toss it into a truck or on a pile.
 As a result, it is really hard to guess what might be inside.
 Sure, you can write out and stick-on labels.
 An easier option, though, is to use clear bags so you can see what's inside at a glance.

 Be sure that the bags are large and thick enough for your needs.
 Another easy option is to buy white bags and label them with a permanent marker.Continue to 5 of 5 below.

 05 of 05

-- wrapping more fragile items in shirts, towels, sheets, or blankets to protect them from breakage
+- Wrap more fragile items in shirts, towels, sheets, or blankets to protect them from breakage

-- using newspaper to wrap individual items (do be sure to tape the newspaper so it doesn't come unwrapped in transit)
+- Use newspaper to wrap individual items (be sure to tape the newspaper so it does not come unwrapped in transit)